-Over the following five weeks we are looking at Menopause.
+Over the course of six blogs we are looking at Menopause.
 Why?
 Because so many women go through it, without understanding the changes, and how they can manifest.
 I was diagnosed with burnout back in 2011.
 I realise, with hindsight, that menopause was a major contributing factor to my symptoms and mental state.
 Are you in a similar situation?
 We can have a much better transition if we have a better understanding of menopause.
 We can learn to work with our bodies and find our personal path.

 Why is the menopause such a taboo subject?
 Is it the lack of accessible education and information, albeit that there is an abundance of information if we look online?
 We spoke to natural menopause expert Sarah Davison to understand what menopause is, how to prepare for it and how to manage symptoms.